YuuichiNakamura/nuttx-task-tracer-doc/README.md

 NuttX Task Tracer
 =================

+# The Task Tracer is already incorporated into NuttX mainline.
+# This document is outdated.
+Please see https://nuttx.apache.org/docs/latest/guides/tasktrace.html for latest version.

+---

 # Overview

 NuttX Task Tracer is the tool to collect the various events in the NuttX kernel and display the result graphically.